- Password expiration in Windows 11 It is configured in different ways depending on the type of account and edition.

 Configuration on computers within a domain (companies/organizations)

-In businesses, schools and other domain environments, Expiration is determined by the system administrator through group policies (GPO) in Active Directory:
+In businesses, schools, and other domain-based environments, the expiration date is determined by the system administrator through group policies (GPOs) in Active Directory:

 - The administrator modifies these policies from the administration console (gpmc.msc) on the Default Domain Policy.